marcusCarpenter97/LearningRust/README.md

 cd guessing_game
 cargo run

-# Or run tests (if any) across all modules:
+# To run talking_rust
+cd talking_rust
-cargo test
+cargo run --bin server
+cargo run --bin client  # Only works with more than 2.